Leoneq/iNapMalinka/readme.md

 Again, I strongly recommend to wait for the new board version.
 In the current one not everything works.

 ### License
-Licensed under GNU GPL v3 - that means, you can share, contribute, modify the source as much as you want!
+Licensed under CC BY-NC-SA 3.0 - that means you can share, contribute, modify and remix the source as much as you want!
-Please remember to mention the original author though.
+Please remember to mention the original author and dont change the licence.
+If you want to use it commercially, contact me.
 Good luck!!

 made with ❤ and 🥛 by
 [@leonek112](https://twitter.com/leoneq112)